Calculating Cash Flow Margin

 The cash flow margin is calculated as:

 Cash flows from operating activities/net sales = _______ percent

 The higher the percentage, the more cash is available from sales.
-If cash flows were $500,000 divided by net sales of $800,000 this would work out to 62.5 percent—very good, indicating strong profitability.
-This would drop to a 55.5 percent cash margin with an additional $100,000 in net sales.
+If cash flows were $500,000 divided by net sales of $800,000, this would work out to 62.5 percent—very good, indicating strong profitability.
+It would drop to a 55.5 percent cash margin with an additional $100,000 in net sales.

 Cash flows from operating activities, which is the numerator, come from the statement of cash flows.
 Net sales come from the company's income statement.

 If a company is generating negative cash flow, this would show up as a negative number in the numerator in the cash flow margin equation.
 Therefore, the company is losing money even as it is generating sales revenue.
 It would have to borrow money or raise money through investors to continue operating.